SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation: Related Work

 \section{Related Work}

-\paragraph{Regression-based methods.} Regression-based methods~\cite{toshev2014deeppose,carreira2016human,tian2019directpose,sun2018integral,sun2017compositional,nie2019single,li2021PRTR,regression:mao2021tfpose} are explored in the early stage of 2D human pose estimation.
+\textbf{Regression-based HPE.} Regression-based methods~\cite{toshev2014deeppose,carreira2016human,tian2019directpose,sun2018integral,sun2017compositional,nie2019single} are explored more often in the early stage of 2D human pose estimation.
 Different from relying on 2D grid-like heatmap, this line of work directly regresses the keypoint coordinates in a computationally friendly framework.
-However, regression-based methods lack the ability of spatial generalization~\cite{heatmap:nibali2018numerical}.
-As a result, there is a huge gap between regression-based and heatmap-based methods, which limits the practical application of it.
+However, only a handful of existing methods adopt this scheme due to the unsatisfactory performance.
+Very recently, Li \emph{et al}.~\cite{rle} introduce the residual log-likelihood (RLE), which utilizes the normalizing flows~\cite{flow} to capture the underlying output distribution and makes regression-based methods match the accuracy of state-of-the-art heatmap-based methods.
+The core idea of RLE is to construct an adaptive loss based on the normalizing flows and therefore complementary to our work.